stac-utils/stac-server/README.md

 3. (Preferred) Disconnect the Elasticsearch domain from the stac-server CF Stack, deploy a new stac-server CF Stack, upgrade the Elasticsearch domain to OpenSearch, and connect the domain to the new CF Stack.
    This is described below.

+Additionally, the `ES_HOST` variable used in the serverless.yml file has been renamed `OPENSEARCH_HOST`.

 #### Preferred Elasticsearch to OpenSearch Migration Process